eholin/WP-Simple-Secure-Contact-Form/README.md

 * First release - only widget with simple contact form

 ## TODO
-- [Õ] Add flexible and simple customization to the widget
+- [x] Add flexible and simple customization to the widget
 - [ ] Add shordcode support
 - [ ] Improve animation in the form
 - [ ] Add integration with Google Analytics and Yandex Metrika